Field Validation Table (FVT): A Test Design Technique for Field Validation

 This table generally helps when there are several fields present in the page or an application.
 We are not robots to remember each and everything on top of our minds, so as humans it’s better to keep this table or checklist ready and handy before we start proceeding with the validation of fields in an application.

-#2) Application-specific table should also be created with the application-specific fields and the other columns.
+#2) Application-specific table should also be created with application-specific fields and other columns.
 This mainly helps to validate each and every field in the application and clearly specifies where the defect lies and on which test data.

 Application specific table for field validation